Strong Mayor Powers

 The Mayor is required to exercise these powers in writing and give notice to the Town Clerk and/or Chief Administrative Officer.
 These decisions are made available to the public, subject to the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA).
 A public listing of Mayoral Decisions and Directions will be available on this page as Decisions and Directions are made.

 The powers and duties of the mayor are further described in O. Reg.
 530/22 and O. Reg.
 580/22.
+The mayor may choose to delegate certain powers and duties.

-Mayoral Decisions and Directions
+Mayoral Decisions & Directions

-Decision Number Short Description
+Decision Number Purpose

 MDE-2025-19 To give written notice to Members of Council and the Municipal Clerk to shorten the 10-day period where the Mayor can veto a Budget amendment.